autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

 ## C. Analysis
  - [x] **C.1 Missing perspectives**: Have we sought to address blindspots in the analysis through engagement with relevant stakeholders (e.g., checking assumptions and discussing implications with affected communities and subject matter experts)?

+    *We have discussed our research with subject matter experts at the University of California, Berkeley I School.
+We do not have connections to Sina Weibo users and were not able to speak with affected communities, which is a major blindspot in our research.
+We do not -- for example -- understand their perspective on our definition of fairness and any harms associated with the way we conducted our research.*
  - [ ] **C.2 Dataset bias**: Have we examined the data for possible sources of bias and taken steps to mitigate or address these biases (e.g., stereotype perpetuation, confirmation bias, imbalanced classes, or omitted confounding variables)?

+    * *
  - [ ] **C.3 Honest representation**: Are our visualizations, summary statistics, and reports designed to honestly represent the underlying data?
  - [ ] **C.4 Privacy in analysis**: Have we ensured that data with PII are not used or displayed unless necessary for the analysis?
  - [ ] **C.5 Auditability**: Is the process of generating the analysis well documented and reproducible if we discover issues in the future?